Why Are My Blue Spruce Trees Turning Brown?

 Browning after transplanting

-After planting or transplanting a Blue Spruce, the needles may change color to brown.
-If you planted at the wrong time (summer), the roots may not provide the needles with enough water and they will change color.
+The needles may change color to brown after planting or transplanting a Blue Spruce.
+If you plant spruce at the wrong time (summer), the roots may not give the needles enough water and will change color.

 Also, if you move the spruce to a new location, you will change the sun exposure.
 As a result, it may get more sunlight and get a little burnt.
 Although the Blue Spruce can withstand full sun, sudden changes in light can cause damage to the needles.